top of page

 Training

-Training takes place once a year in either the spring or fall.
+Training typically takes place once a year in either the spring or fall.
 If accepted into the Master Gardener program, you will attend a 11-week Master Gardener training course.
+Find out about Fall 2024 training now!

 Classes are taught by Texas A&M AgriLife Extension Service specialists, staff, and local experts.